-One of the reasons for its popularity is the fact that many cat owners have experience with Alternative Medicine themselves and are looking for less invasive ways to treat their cats.
+One of the reasons for its popularity is that many cat owners have experience with Alternative Medicine themselves and are looking for less invasive ways to treat their cats.
 Although medications can heal, they also come with a number of secondary effects.
 While some health issues require the use of traditional medication, this is not always true for every health condition.
-In fact, many milder problems can be treated through less invasive therapies such as herbal medicine, acupuncture and homeopathy.
+In fact, many milder problems can be treated through less invasive therapies such as herbal medicine, acupuncture, and homeopathy.
 Even nutritional therapy can work wonders for certain health issues that don’t seem to respond to other forms of treatment.

-If your geriatric cat is already undergoing traditional treatment for a health problem, holistic medicine can be used as an add-on, either to help relieve secondary effects or symptoms or to strengthen the immune system so the healing occurs faster.
+If your geriatric cat is already undergoing traditional treatment for a health problem, holistic medicine can be used as an add-on, either to help relieve secondary effects or symptoms or to strengthen the immune system so that healing occurs faster.
 Click here to learn more about Harmony’s holistic veterinary medical offerings and philosophy as it pertains to your geriatric cat.

 End of Life Counseling and Cat Hospice

 Saying goodbye to a beloved cat is never easy, even if you know the time has come.
-We understand the pain and much too often the guilt associated with “letting go,” and we can help you make the best choices at a time when it seems impossible to move forward.
-Here at Harmony Animal Hospital, we are completely committed to making this very difficult process as easy as it can be for both you and your beloved Cat.
+We understand the pain and, much too often, the guilt associated with “letting go,” and we can help you make the best choices at a time when it seems impossible to move forward.
+Here at Harmony Animal Hospital, we are wholly committed to making this very difficult process as easy as it can be for both you and your beloved Cat.
 Our compassionate, caring team will take the time and share this journey with you every step of the way.
 We are here to offer advice, assistance, counseling, and even a warm hug if needed.

 Is It Time to Let Go?

 When looking at your cat, the one thing you should always consider is quality of life.
 An elderly cat can still enjoy life even if they need support getting up or has to take short walks instead of running on the beach.
-That is, as long as they are not in pain and overall seems to be happy and comfortable.
+That is, as long as they are not in pain and overall seem to be happy and comfortable.

 Pet Hospice Care

 The concept of hospice care has always been associated with people, but there’s no reason why animals can’t be part of it as well.
 The idea behind hospice care is simply: sometimes there’s nothing else you can do to help cure your cat of their illness or disease, but it’s still possible to control pain and provide a comfortable life.
-In this case, you can choose to keep your beloved companion around longer if you are willing and able to care for and attend to your ailing cats needs.
+In this case, you can choose to keep your beloved companion around longer if you are willing and able to care for and attend to your ailing cat’s needs.

 Another primary goal of hospice care is to provide emotional support to both the cat and their family.
 This makes the transition to “letting go” easier for everybody.
 Our goal here at Harmony is to help you figure out what’s part of growing old and what isn’t.
 We are here to fully support you and your cat during this challenging part of life.
-If something’s wrong, we can then discuss treatment or management options and see whether they can improve the quality of life and are worth trying.
+If something’s wrong, we can discuss treatment or management options and see whether they can improve the quality of life and are worth trying.

 We also focus heavily on education.
 We want you to be able to tell when your cat is in pain and suffering, as animals can and often do hide pain very well.
 We also help you see other signs of declining quality of life.
 For example, you should look for changes in behavior (cats that become irritable or seem confused), loss of appetite, decreased grooming, changing potty habits, disinterest in activities that he used to love, and even a tendency to look for places to hide.
-These could all be indications of quality of life deteriorating.
+These could all be indications of the quality of life deteriorating.

 Preparing to Say Goodbye

-We can also offer suggestions on how to honor your cat after he’s gone and we always provide a memorial clay paw print of your cat’s paw for you to take home with you.
+We can also offer suggestions on how to honor your cat after he’s gone, and we always provide a memorial clay paw print of your cat’s paw for you to take home with you.

 Losing someone you love is always difficult.
 When it comes to pets, the loss can be made even more difficult because some people might not understand what you’re going through.
-We assure you that you are safe at Harmony Animal Hospital to grieve and share your sadness with us, we have all been in your shoes with our own beloved pets and welcome the opportunity to help you through this difficult time.
+We assure you that you are safe at Harmony Animal Hospital to grieve and share your sadness with us.
+We have all been in your shoes with our own beloved pets and welcome the opportunity to help you through this difficult time.

 www.spcawake.org (Search for pet loss support group)